Beach couple

 Nokomis Beach

-Farther south, Nokomis Beach on Casey Key draws families to its wide expanse of sand.
-Parking can be less difficult here than at other spots, and it's an easy stroll into the water without any drop-offs or other challenges for little ones.
-There's a boardwalk parallel to the beach, lifeguards on duty, covered picnic areas, and a small playground on the Intracoastal side.
+Further south, Nokomis Beach and North Jetty Park on Casey Key draw families to its wide expanse of sand and activities.
+Parking and unloading is a breeze, and it's an easy stroll into the water without any drop-offs or other challenges for little ones.
+There's also a boardwalk parallel to the beach, lifeguards on duty, covered picnic areas with grills, a kayak/canoe launch and a small playground on the Intracoastal side.

-Laid-back Manasota Beach doesn't have a lot of bells and whistles.
-But what it lacks in beachside snack bars or playground areas, it makes up for in natural charm.
+Parents love the easy access and quieter, less crowded environment of Englewood's Manasota Key.
+Laid-back Manasota Beach doesn't have a lot of bells and whistles, but it is considered a family-friendly destination for its relaxing vibe and coastal beauty.
+What it lacks in beachside snack bars or playground areas, it makes up for in natural charm.
 It rates as another prime spot for unearthing cool shells and sharks' teeth, and there's plenty of space for sandcastle building or spirited games of Frisbee.

-So slather on the sunscreen, grab some sand toys, and head out to one of these spots for a day of family fun in the sun.
+So slather on the sunscreen, grab some sand toys and head out to one of these spots for a day of family fun in the sun on one of Sarasota's keys.